CumulusNetworks/docs/content/cumulus-vx/Set-Up-VMs/Create-a-Two-Leaf,-Two-Spine-Topology.md

 ## Configure CumulusVX-leaf1

-You can configure each of the VMs using the Network Command Line Utility (NCLU) or by editing the `/etc/network/interfaces` and `/etc/frr/frr.conf` files as the sudo user.
+You can configure each of the VMs with the Network Command Line Utility (NCLU) or by editing the `/etc/network/interfaces` and `/etc/frr/frr.conf` files.

 {{%notice note%}}